DuckTales the Movie: Treasure of the Lost Lamp: Production

 Animator Larry Ruppel shared his experience during the film's production:

 Director/producer Bob Hathcock revealed in an interview that the film began as a five-part episode for the TV series, adding: "Our first idea was to see if there was a way to release that as a feature."
 An initial treatment for the film centered on the Philosopher's stone, but the idea was later dropped.
 Due to the success of Who Framed Roger Rabbit (1988), several animators who worked on the film were stationed at Disney's newly founded London studio and another location was established in Paris (under the supervision of Paul and Gaëtan Brizzi).
 The Disney studio in Burbank designed the characters and storyboards, then the materials were sent to Europe.
 Hathcock spent most of his time between London and Paris, while ink/paint/camera work was done in China, and additional work in Spain.
-The film was the last Disney feature to use cel-animation.
+The film was the last Disney feature to use cel-animation, but also one of the firsts to utilize computer animation.

 The initial voice-overs took one year, and another six months were spent on re-takes, and although Alan Young had never worked with Christopher Lloyd or Rip Taylor before, he said he would "'sit there in awe' watching them at work."
 In addition to working with Alan Young and Russi Taylor, Rip Taylor spent three six-hour stints by himself to record new lines, and at one point even phoned in some of his lines: "I was in Atlantic City ... when they called me and said they needed to change some dialogue ...
 I found a phone in a radio studio and phoned in six or seven pages of dialogue.
 I had to do it seven times ... because they kept changing the dialogue."

 During the film's opening credits, the title's typeface is similar to that of the Indiana Jones films.
 Another homage to the Indiana Jones films comes later in the movie when someone looking like Indiana Jones can be seen briefly when Scrooge and Genie visit the Explorer's Club.
 These references to Indiana Jones were thanks to Gary Krisel, then president of Disney Television Animation, who had an "obsessive fascination" with the series.

 Release

+The film was released in theatres in North America on August 3, 1990.

+The Japanese dub has the song Voice Field by Poplar as the theme song.